e0c615c8e4d846ef817cd5063a88716c/AWSSSOHelper/README.md

 A basic set of functionality is included, potential future enhancements could be:

-- Additional logic to identify expired Session Tokens and automatically renew (safest for now is to renew ahead of any command execution)
+- Additional logic to identify expired Session Tokens and automatically renew (safest for now is to renew ahead of any command execution) **Done**
-- Improved support for systems without GUI
+- Improved support for systems without GUI **Done**
 - Usage of aws cli credential cache
 - Support for PowerShell 5.1
 - Error handling